Assessment Process

 Under state law (sec 70.05(5), Wis.
 Stats.), each municipality must assess major classes of property within 10 percent of full value in the same year, at least once within a five-year period.
 If a City does not comply after six years, the State will conduct a supervised assessment.
 The reports of compliance for all municipalities, by county, can be found here: https://www.revenue.wi.gov/Pages/EQU/mclass-home.aspx.

 An Interim Market Update is a type of revaluation, but does not involve physical inspection of every property.
-Just as in a regular Maintenance year, the assessor may inspect properties which changed hands or filed a building permit.
-During an Interim Market Update the assessor will look at the assessed value of all properties in the City and will use statistical data, sales data and any other information that may impact values to determine if the assessed value needs to be adjusted.
+Just as in a regular Maintenance year, the assessor may physically inspect properties which changed hands or filed a building permit.
+During an Interim Market Update the assessor will look at the assessed value of all properties in the City and will use statistical data, sales data and other information that may impact values to determine if the assessed value needs to be adjusted.
 Information requested by the assessor is required to be kept confidential, in accordance with Section 70.47 of the Wisconsin State Statutes.

 More information is available in the 2024 Guide for Property Owners on this page.